An enhanced extriangulated subquotient: A dg enhancement of the extriangulated subquotient

 Passing to the cohomological envelope, we can interpret the higher extensions $\BE^n$ over the extriangulated category $H^0(\A)=H^0(\A^\coh)$ as the shifted $\Hom$-spaces via its pretriangulated hull $\Db_{\dg}(\A)=\pretr(\A^\coh)$ by \cref{prop:higher_extension_via_univ_emb}.

-Lastly we would like to mention a closed monoidal structure of $\Hqe_{\rm ex}^{\rm coh}$.
-In \cite[\S 4]{Che24b}, Chen proved that $\Hqe_{\rm ex}^{\rm cn}$ admits such a structure with respect to the following tensor product and the corresponding internal hom, \begin{itemize} \item The \emph{tensor product} $\A\boxtimes \B$ is defined to be the connective cover of the extension closure of the quasi-essential image of the composite
+Lastly we would like to mention that $\Hqe_{\rm ex}^{\rm coh}$ admits a closed monoidal structure.
+Chen has already proved that $\Hqe_{\rm ex}^{\rm cn}$ admits such a structure with respect to a certain tensor product \cite[\S 4]{Che24b}.
+Thus, we have the statement by \cref{lem:cohomological_envelope_as_functor}.